 Performed prior to developing CME activities to determine what health care providers need to learn.
 That is, the knowledge, skills, attitudes, or changes in practice behavior health care providers need.
 (Sometimes called Needs Analysis)

 A credit type obtainable for activities designed primarily for physicians with content directly related to patient care, patient care delivery or selected non-clinical topics.
-A family physician who is an AAFP Active, Life or Supporting FP member must be directly involved in the planning of the activity.
+A family physician who is an AAFP Active or Life member must be directly involved in the planning of the activity.

 A preplanned set of regularly scheduled (e.g. weekly, monthly, quarterly) conferences that occur at one location/institution in a one-year period.
 The conferences have different topics related to a unifying theme under an umbrella title (e.g., Family Medicine Grand Rounds, Tumor Boards, Issues in Primary Care, etc.).
 Global objectives also serve to unify the series.
 The conferences must be uniform in length and may not exceed four hours or 3.75 credits.
 AAFP requires segments of four hours or more in length to include a fifteen-minute break.